nsoft/ns-login/app/README.md

 holding your users talk to the same database, but even that is not strictly necessary as long as this app can connect (via code in core.jar) to the user database.

+WARNING: remove restTest.jsp once you verify that all the tests there pass.
+It is a security risk (enumerates a list of usernames).

 The only things you MUST preserve are the bundling of the core jar in the WEB-INF/lib dir and this bit from web.xml: